 Date Revision # Reason for Revision Aug.
 28, 2018 0 Procedure issued - Information within OP-09 (s.
 3) was originally set out in main body of the Haileybury and New Liskeard Drinking Water and Distribution Systems Operational Plan (revision 5, dated September 8, 2017).
 New Purpose, Definitions, Procedure, Related Documents and separate Revision History sections.
 Added definitions for Operations Management and Operations Personnel and throughout procedure replaced 'Senior Operations Manager' references with 'Operations Management'.
 Incorporated OCWA's new org structure, including SPC Manager.
 Removed two levels of Top Management (e.g. Facility Level and Corporate level), instead Top Management is only at the facility level and corporate has been moved to Corporate oversight.
 Re-worded QEMS Roles, Responsibilities and Authorities for each position.
 Added QEMS Roles, Responsibilities and Authorities for Team Lead and removed Instrumentation Foreman.
 Sep.
 30, 2019 1 Updated responsibilities and authorities for the Team Lead and the Electronics Technician.
 Removed positions of Instrumentation Technician and Maintenance Foreman.
 Aug.
 24, 2021 2 Changed Electronics technician title to Instrumentation Technician (UPIT) / SCADA Support / Operator.
+May 30, 2023 3 Added responsibilities and authorities for Operations Supervisor, Senior Operator and Mechanic Operator and removed position of Team Lead

-QEMS Doc.: OP-09A Rev Date: 2021-08-24 Rev No: 7 Pages: 1 of 2
+QEMS Doc.: OP-09A Rev Date: 2023-05-30 Rev No: 8 Pages: 1 of 2